 Pappads are of different types.
 How many types do you know?

-Can you even imagine of a South Indian vegetarian meal in banana leaf without ‘pappad’?
+Can you even imagine a South Indian vegetarian meal in a banana leaf without ‘pappad’?
 It’s known as ‘Pappadam’ and ‘Appalam’ in Malayalam and Tamil and is made by using the ingredients black gram daal, rice powder and tapioca powder.
-A few other combinations are also experimented nowadays.
-Now pappads are gaining popularity in foreign countries too and that’s the reason why they export them in large quantities.
+A few other combinations are also experimented with nowadays.
+Now, pappads are gaining popularity in foreign countries too, and that’s the reason why they export them in large quantities.

-‘Appalam’ is common in Tamil Nadu vegetarian meal and is slightly bigger than pappadam.
-There are two types of common appalam and both are light yellow in colour.
+‘Appalam’ is common in Tamil Nadu vegetarian meals and is slightly bigger than a pappadam.
+There are two types of common appalam, and both are light yellow in colour.
 Appalam without bubbles is really tasty.
 If we go a little north, it tastes different.
-It adds cumin seeds and salt content is also high.
+It adds cumin seeds, and the salt content is also high.

 Pappads are made with chowari (sago) too in some places.
-Chowari are small round balls made of rice and most commonly used while preparing pardhamans and payasams to thicken it.
+Chowari are small, round balls made of rice and are most commonly used while preparing pradhamans and payasams to thicken them.
 Such pappads are most common in UP and is made in different colours.
-It’s used as 4 o’clock snack also and is an amazing combination with tea.
-When it is fried in oil its size increases 4 times.
-In Tamil Brahmin families also, sago pappads are used as snacks for tea.
+It’s used as a 4 o’clock snack, and it is an amazing combination with tea.
+When it is fried in oil, its size increases by 4 times.
+In Tamil Brahmin families, sago pappads are also used as snacks for tea.

-North Indian pappads are slightly bigger and they add pepper corns in its preparation.
-Its surface area is around 8 inches and crushed pepper is spread while pappads are made.
+North Indian papads are slightly bigger, and they add pepper corns in its preparation.
+Its surface area is around 8 inches and crushed pepper is spread while papads are made.
 They resemble a yellow silk handkerchief with black spots to some extent.

 Pappads are of different types.
-Similarly they are served different too.
-In Kerala meals they are placed at the left tip of banana leaf beside banana chips.
-As per serving rules pappad should be placed in banana leaf before the person sits to eat.
-In Kerala sadyas (meals) plain pappadam deep fried in coconut oil is used.
+Similarly, they are served differently, too.
+In Kerala meals, they are placed at the left tip of the banana leaf beside the banana chips.
+As per serving rules, the pappad should be placed on a banana leaf before the person sits to eat.
+In Kerala sadyas (meals), plain pappadam deep-fried in coconut oil is used.

-In Tamil Nadu meals, pappads are served along with different fries and kondattams.
+In Tamil Nadu meals, papads are served along with different fries and kondattams.
 Appalam is served instead of pappadam.
-For North Indian meals they are not fried in hot oil.
-Instead they are fried oil-free and folded to resemble half-moon and served along with ‘thali’.
+For North Indian meals, they are not fried in hot oil.
+Instead, they are fried oil-free and folded to resemble half-moon and served along with ‘thali’.

-In Rajasthan, pappads are served as ‘last item’ when meals just to end.
+In Rajasthan, papads are served as the ‘last item’ when meals are just ending.
 Sweets are used as starters for Rajasthan meals.
-Their meals start with ladoo and ends with pappads.
+Their meals start with ladoos and end with papads.
 If they ask ‘shall we bring pappads’, it means their meals has ended.

-Thus goes pappad stories.
-In this post you can read a unique & tasty variety of Pappadam – Chakka Pappadam.
+Thus goes the pappad stories.
+In this post, you can read a unique & tasty variety of Pappadam – Chakka Pappadam.
 Enjoy reading!

 Pictorial Representation Only